 Creating a Safe and Supportive Environment

-Safety is a significant concern when caring for a partner with dementia.
-As cognitive abilities decline, they may forget essential things like locking doors, turning off the stove, or navigating stairs safely.
+Safety is a top concern when caring for a partner with dementia.
+As cognitive abilities decline, they may forget to lock doors, turn off the stove, or navigate stairs safely.
 To create a safer living environment, consider these practical steps:

 - Modify the home: Remove trip hazards, install grab bars in bathrooms, and consider monitoring systems like motion detectors or alarms on doors to prevent wandering.